Red, White & Royal Wedding: What We Know So Far About The RW&RB Sequel

 Whether or not it will be showing in theaters before it's available streaming (or at all) is unknown.

-Production On Red, White & Royal Wedding Has Begun
+Production On Red, White & Royal Wedding Has Wrapped

-In January 2026, stars Taylor Zakhar Perez and Nicholas Galitzine shared a video on social media announcing the start production of Red, White & Royal Wedding, and giving us a glimpse of the set of the movie, including Alex laying in bed on his phone.
-They also answered a big question, with regards to the title of the film.
+In January 2026, stars Taylor Zakhar Perez and Nicholas Galitzine shared a video on social media announcing the start of production of Red, White & Royal Wedding, and giving us a glimpse of the set of the movie, including Alex lying in bed on his phone.
+They also answered a big question with regard to the title of the film.
 It’s not Alex and Henry’s wedding!

 Who's In The Red, White & Royal Wedding Cast?

 Amazon MGM Studios has graciously confirmed several cast members of the film.
-We’ve known for a while that Galitzine and Zakhar Perez would be back for the sequel, but up until January 2026, we didn’t know for sure who else we’d see.
+We’ve known for a while that Galitzine and Zakhar Perez would be back for the sequel, but up until this year, we didn’t know for sure who else we’d see.
 Here are the confirmed cast members for Red, White & Royal Wedding:

 What Will Red White & Royal Wedding Be About?